DocumentationPricingJoin Waitlist

 Autonomous annotation agent powered by Google Gemini

-spaCy Agent
+spaCy Test Agent

 Deterministic local annotation agent for tests and development